Annual Complaints Performance and Service Improvement Report 2024-25

 The Ombudsman's Complaints Handling Code has a requirement for the governing body to have a lead member for complaints called the Member Responsible for Complaints (MRC).
 This title will now replace our ‘Board Champion’ title, which Kelly Webster fulfils.

-A number of changes to the complaints policy, along with revisions to the Compensation policy and the accompanying procedures, were approved at Board in November 2023 to ensure we’re fully aligned to all requirements of this code.
+A number of changes to the Compliments & Complaints Policy (now called the Compliments, Complaints & Compensation Policy), along with revisions to the accompanying procedure has been made, and were reviewed and approved at Board in May 2025 to bring Fairhive fully aligned to all requirements of the Housing Ombudsman’s Complaints Handing Code.
+These include:

 If you have any questions about this report or would like to receive it in another format please contact us at hello@fairhive.co.uk.